MoonSkyHeiPak/dojo_rules/introduction.md

 *Git
 *Javascript
 *Java J2SE, J2EE
+*just adding osmething to test out this branch what is hell is going on...
-*Killing history using git rebase
+Killing history using git rebase